jompp/jompp/README.md

 :books: Currently studying back-end development with Node.js.

 I'm a technology enthusiast with a strong desire to learn more and more.
-Despite focusing on web development studies and projects, I am also very interested in some other areas of programming such as data science.
+Despite focusing on web development studies and projects, I'm also very interested in some other areas of programming such as data science.

 ## :hammer_and_wrench:  Tech Stack